tastyware/tastytrade/README.md

 ## Disclaimer

-This is an unofficial, reverse-engineered API for Tastytrade.
+This is an unofficial API for Tastytrade.
 There is no implied warranty for any actions and results which arise from using it.